Mother Teresa Airport (TIA) Delays: How to Claim Compensation

 | TIA → Istanbul | ~950 km | €250 |

 TIA is located approximately 17 km northwest of central Tirana.
-The Luna Travel shuttle bus (also known as the Rinas Express) runs between the airport and central Tirana for a flat fare and is the most economical public transport option.
-Several taxi operators run from the official taxi rank outside arrivals — standard metered rates run roughly €20–25 to the city centre.
-Ride-share apps including Bolt and Free Now operate in Tirana and can be hailed at the airport.
+The Luna Travel shuttle bus, also known as the Rinas Express, connects the airport with central Tirana.
+Taxis operate from the official taxi rank outside arrivals, and ride-share apps such as Bolt and Free Now operate in Tirana.

 Air Albania: A Special Note